w3c/wot-profile/requirements/V2_REQUIREMENTS.md

 As the developer of a smart home mobile app, I want to offer my users out-of-the-box interoperability with a wide range of smart home devices so that I can maximise the audience for my app.

-As the developer of a smart home device, I want my device to be controllable by any smart home hub software and/or any smart home mobile app that conforms to a common standard....
+As the developer of a smart home device, I want my device to be controllable by any smart home hub software and/or any smart home mobile app that conforms to a common standard.

 ### Smart Buildings